 Nespresso Aeroccino 3 vs. 4 Milk Frother: Final Thoughts

 Nespresso Aeroccino milk frother is a great choice if you like to drink milk-based coffee drinks.
 Nespresso Aeroccino 3 is a good option if you want just frothed milk and don’t plan to create latte art.
 Nespresso Aeroccino 4 is a good option if you want to froth milk for lattes and to work on some basic latte art skills.

-If you’re looking for a new Nespresso machine, check out our Nespresso Pixie vs. Essenza Mini comparison as our top pick in OriginalLine, or Nespresso Vertuo Next vs. Plus as the best VertuoLine devices.
+If you’re looking for a new Nespresso machine, check out our comparison of the best Nespresso machines.